rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 ![Single User](https://github.com/rossbgrafana/makalu-intro-to-o11y/blob/main/s01-images/01-05_the-early-years_virtualization.png?raw=true)

-Virtualization (runnning software-only copies of an Operating System in a Virtual Machine or VM) enabled you to deploy your servers and services with more flexibility by aggregating all your physical resources into one big pool of resources.
+Virtualization (runnning software-only copies of an Operating System in a Virtual Machine or VM) enables you to deploy your servers and services with more flexibility by aggregating all your physical resources into one big pool of resources.

 That pool could then be allocated as you wanted or needed.
-You could almost instantly create new virtual servers and deploy services to them as needed, placing VMs across just parts of physical servers or across multiple physical servers.
+You could almost instantly create new virtual servers and deploy services to them as needed, placing a single VM on a virtualization host, multiple VMs on the same host, or VMs across just parts of physical servers, or even across multiple physical servers.

 This flexibility was very useful, but came at the cost of even more complexity and increased reliance on monitoring and logging data.
 However, it was still possible to monitor how many servers and services were running, where, and how well, when compared to predetermined, expected measures.